myrrlyn/oeuvre/numidiad.md

 become accustomed are joined by the deeper roars and Shouts of the Drakes, which had been dwindling for two Eras but now returned in force.
 In Skyrim, the resurgent Dragon Cult was soon brought to heel and pushed across the resisting holds.
+The Dragon King,
+`YOLMOROKRON3D`{:tag="span" class="special-font dovah" title="Fire-Glory-Conquest" data-lang="Dovah"},
-The Dragon King, [YOLMOROKRON3D], perched atop the Ur Tower high above the Imperial City, drinking deep its power and breathing out with Royalty and Splendor the long fire to back Cyrod’s tangled jungles, leaving dry plains and desert behind.
+perched atop the Ur Tower high above the Imperial City, drinking deep its power and breathing out with Royalty and Splendor the long fire to back Cyrod’s tangled jungles, leaving dry plains and desert behind.

 ____